Opentrons/opentrons/api/docs/v2/new_modules.rst

 The Thermocycler Module allows users to perform complete experiments that require temperature sensitive reactions such as PCR.

-There are two heating mechanisms in the Thermocycler Module.
+There are two heating mechanisms in the Thermocycler.
 One is the block in which samples are located; the other is the lid heating pad.

 The block can control its temperature between 4 °C and 99 °C to the nearest 1 °C.